I. Intro. Edward I

 In class ask me to suggest you a way to expand the above interview in such a way as to gain the highest score on creativity.
 A blend of what suspense-building ploys is it?

-8.3. [Высшая проба] In the name of a farmer living in England in the late middle ages write a story about hoe the Black Death changed your life.
+8.3. [Высшая проба] Variant 1.
+In the name of a farmer living in England in the late middle ages write a story about how the Black Death changed your life.

 Attention!
-Remember to describe characters in your story, use direct speech at least once and show how the characters changed over time, as well to narrate about your life prior the Roman conquest, your life during the conquest and your life after it.
+Remember to describe characters in your story, use direct speech at least once and show how the characters changed over time, as well to narrate about your life prior the Plague, your life during the epidemic and your life after it.
 Write 250 words +- 10%

 Tip: Always include character description, direct speech, idioms and proverbs even if it is not mentioned in the task in the olympiad!